fearghalodonncha/EFDC-MPI/README.md

     $ sudo ./Quickstart
     $ make

+If netCDF or MPI libraries are installed in non-standard location, edit makefile to point to the installation path (NCDIR & MPICHDIR respectively).

 If you are using a different distribution use your package manager to install all dependencies available.
 A list of dependencies can be viewed in the Dependencies section of this README.

 The repo contains two sample model applications in the `SampleModels/` directory:

 1) a simple harbour channel model
 2) a real-world model of Cobscook Bay, ME, USA
+3) a real-world model of Chesapeake Bay and
+4) a simple harbour channel model with data assimilation

-To run either of these examples, copy the `EFDC` executable to the directory containing the `*.INP` files and run the code using ./EFDC
+To run either of these examples, copy the `EFDC` executable from the `Src/` directory to the directory containing the `*.INP` files and run the code using ./EFDC

 # Dependencies
 The dependencies for the EFDC model are NetCDF fortran (details on the installation are provided here https://www.unidata.ucar.edu/software/netcdf/docs/building_netcdf_fortran.html along with the associated dependencies) and mpi (e.g. openmpi (https://www.open-mpi.org/) or mpich (https://www.mpich.org/)).
 The `Quickstart` file included in the repo installs these on Ubuntu systems.

-If one wishes to use the data assimilation libraries included in this repo then blas linear algebra libraries must be installed (e.g. http://www.openblas.net/).
+If one wishes to use the data assimilation libraries included in this repo then blas linear algebra libraries must be installed (e.g. http://www.openblas.net/) and edit makefile to point to installation path.

 Once installed, the makefile included in the Src directory must be edited to point to the path of the MPI and netCDF libraries (`MPICHDIR` and `NCDIR` and `BLAS_PATH` respectively).